Telangana: Economy

 providing irrigation.
 Farmers in Telangana mainly depend on rain-fed water sources for irrigation.
 Rice is the major food crop.
 Other important crops are cotton, sugar cane, mango, and tobacco.
 Recently, crops used for vegetable oil production such as sunflower and peanuts have gained favour.
 There are many multi-state irrigation projects in development, including Godavari River Basin Irrigation Projects and Nagarjuna Sagar Dam, the world's highest masonry dam.

 The state has also started to focus on the fields of information technology and biotechnology.
 Telangana is one of top IT-exporting states of India.
 There are 68 Special Economic Zones in the state.

 Telangana is a mineral-rich state, with coal reserves at Singareni Collieries Company.
-The Golconda region has produced some of the world's most famous diamonds, including the colourless Koh-i-Noor (United Kingdom), the blue Hope (United States), the pink Daria-i-Noor (Iran), the white Regent (France), the Dresden Green (Germany), and the colourless Orlov (Russia), Nizam and Jacob (India), as well as the now-lost diamonds Florentine Yellow, Akbar Shah and Great Mogul.

 Agriculture

 Rice is the major food crop and staple food of the state.
 Other important crops are maize, tobacco, mango, cotton and sugar cane.
 Agriculture has been the chief source of income for the state's economy.
 The Godavari and Krishna rivers flow through the state, providing irrigation.
 Apart from major rivers, there are small rivers like Tunga Bhadra, Bima, Dindi, Kinnerasani, Manjeera, Manair, Penganga, Pranahitha, peddavagu and Taliperu.
 There are many multi-state irrigation projects in development, including Godavari River Basin Irrigation Projects and Nagarjuna Sagar Dam, the world's highest masonry dam.

 Agri Export Zones for the following produce have been proposed for the following locations: